cdalamagkas/magicspan/README.md

 ## Simple script to configure a SPAN session on XenServer or XCP-ng

 When a VM boots or reboots, then the first available domU ID is assigned to that VM.
-Since virtual interface (vif) labels depend on the assigned domU, vif labels are difficult or impossible to predict, thus port mirroring configurations are not persistent through reboots.
-MagicSPAN tries to eliminate this limitation by making the port mirroring configuration to depend on persistent attributes of VMs, like VM and network name/label.
+Since virtual interface (vif) labels depend on the assigned domU, vif labels are difficult or impossible to predict, thus port mirroring configurations are not persistent across reboots.
+MagicSPAN tries to eliminate this problem by making the port mirroring configuration to depend on constant attributes of VMs, like VM and network name/label.

 Usage: `magicspan.sh {-s|--source-vm} vm1[,vm2,..] {-d|--destination-vm} vm1[,vm2,..] {-o|--output-vm} vm3 {-n|--network} lan1 {-p|--source-pif} [eth0] [-h] [-t]`